What happens to your private pension when you die?

 Budgeting for your retirement could be taxing unless you use suitable tax wrappers, such as ISAs or SIPPs.
-In this blog, as well as explaining, “What happens to your private pension when you die?” – we also explain what happens to other investments upon death, and why you should seek professional advice regarding how much you can leave your loved ones.
-To find out more, please read on.
+In this blog we explain what happens to your SIPP and to your other investments upon death, and why you should seek professional advice regarding how much you can leave your loved ones.

 Various types of pensions